jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Martial arts is a great example.

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular martial arts.
 Each is a self-defence discipline that teaches techniques like wrist locks or body punches to defeat an opponent.
-Each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.
+To practice their craft each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation, practioners would train almost every day, and the best students would compete in tournaments, get scholarships, and strive to become world champions.
 Everyone would keep the culture lively by congregating around experts, contests, and the latest news.

-But never would these martial artists fight each other.
+But never would these martial artists compete against each other.

 However, in the late 1980s, as home televisions spread information worldwide, once-isolated fighting cultures started to open up.
 People got curious.
-Fighters began to ask themselves, "Which martial art is best?"
+As fighters began to watch other disciplines, they also asked themselves, "Which martial art is best?"

 Would a boxer beat a kickboxer?
 What about a wrestler versus a karate guy?
 Many people wanted to know what if martial artists threw away the rule books and fought a real fight.